Errolrabano/Module-2-Planner/README.md

     2. etc
 6. FUNCTIONALITY
-    1. Comment Section for people to interact
+    1. Comment Section for people to interact (allows people to view and talk with the community)
-    2. Interactions with Character
+    2. Interactions with Character (which will have voice lines which allows the person the listen and interact)
-    3. Sounds on Buttons
+    3. Sounds on Buttons which allows it to be more professional and interesting instead of the website being boring
     4. Etc
 7. TARGET AUDIENCE
     1. Valorant Player or people who don't know and are interested in playing